-Psychiatry, Psychotherapy, and TMS Therapy for Bipolar Disorder
+Psychiatry, Psychotherapy, & TMS Therapy for Bipolar Disorder

 Over 10 million Americans have bipolar disorder, previously known as manic depression.
 Bipolar disorder can cause significant mood fluctuations (both highs and lows), and this can disrupt all aspects of your life, including relationships, thoughts, and behaviors.

 With bipolar disorder, you experience both manic and depressive episodes.
-Most people who have a single manic episode go on to have additional episodes and manic episodes often happen just before a depressive episode.
-Although there is no cure for bipolar disorder, our experienced team can help you by developing a comprehensive treatment plan that can include psychiatric medication management, therapy and TMS symptoms.
+Most people who have a single manic episode go on to have additional episodes, and manic episodes often happen just before a depressive episode.
+Although there is no cure for bipolar disorder, our experienced team can help you by developing a comprehensive treatment plan that can include psychiatric medication management, talk therapy, and TMS therapy.

 Medications are an essential part of treatment for bipolar disorder.
 They help keep your moods in balance.
-Bipolar is treated with three classes of medication: Mood stabilizers, antipsychotics and antidepressants.ย
+Bipolar disorder is treated with three classes of medication: Mood stabilizers, antipsychotics, and antidepressants.

-- Mood stabilizers – The most common drugs used to treat Bipolar are Lithium Carbonate and Valporic acid which is known as Depakote.
-Lithium can prevent depression recurrences but is most effective at treating mania which is why it can be prescribed with an antidepressant.ย
+- Mood stabilizers: The most common drugs used to treat Bipolar are Lithium Carbonate and Valproic acid, which is known as Depakote.
+Lithium can prevent depression recurrences, but is most effective at treating mania, which is why it can be prescribed with an antidepressant.

-For some with bipolar disorder, TMS (transcranial magnetic stimulation) can relieve depressive symptoms.
-TMS therapy has a breakthrough device designation from the FDA and is used off-label in the treatment of bipolar disorder and research has shown that it is effective in reducing the depressive symptoms of bipolar disorder.
+For some with bipolar disorder, transcranial magnetic stimulation (TMS) therapy can relieve depressive symptoms.
+TMS therapy has a breakthrough device designation from the FDA and is used off-label in the treatment of bipolar disorder, and research has shown that it is effective in reducing the depressive symptoms of bipolar disorder.
 Our psychiatrists will work with you to determine if TMS therapy is right for you.

-- Interpersonal and Social Rhythm Therapy (IPSRT) focuses on establishing and stabilizing daily routines and allowing you to focus on maintaining healthy activities of daily living (ADLs).
-Consistent routine allows for better mood management.
-When you have bipolar disorder, you thrive on routine and a healthy lifestyle with sleep, diet and exercise.
+- Interpersonal and social rhythm therapy (IPSRT) focuses on establishing and stabilizing daily routines and allowing you to focus on maintaining healthy activities of daily living (ADLs).
+A consistent routine allows for better mood management.
+When you have bipolar disorder, you thrive on routine and a healthy lifestyle with sleep, diet, and exercise.

-- Cognitive Behavioral Therapy (CBT) focuses on identifying unhealthy negative thoughts about yourself to replace them with more positive ones.
-CBT can also help you identify your triggers for bipolar disorder and to develop positive coping skills when the triggers occur.
-The Mindfulness component of CBT can help youย cope with stress.
+- Cognitive behavioral therapy (CBT) focuses on identifying unhealthy negative thoughts about yourself and replacing them with more positive ones.
+CBT can also help you identify your triggers for bipolar disorder and develop positive coping skills when the triggers occur.
+The Mindfulness component of CBT can help you cope with stress.

 - Psychoeducation (learning about bipolar disorder) is key.
 Having information on what is going on and how to manage it can help you and your loved ones prevent additional manic episodes and know when to seek out help.